About Pipelines

 version.

-You can also define a version as major to highlight the most stable version of a pipeline.
-Select a version from the list and click Set as major version (4) to label the version as Major version .
+You can define a version as major to highlight the most stable pipeline version.
+Select a version from the list and click Set as major version (3).
+The version appears with the Major version label and sparks in front of its line.
+Click Unset as a major version to remove the label from a version. |

 By default, the page opens on the version of the pipeline in use, tagged with the Current